 So, for the 2000W example running at 24 volts, if you wanted to run that load for a full 24 hours, the math goes as follows:

-An 83 amp load uses 83 amp-hours per hour.
+An 83 amp load will use 83 amp-hours in one hour.
 So if you want to run an 83 amp load for 24 hours, you are going to need a battery that contains at least 1992 amp hours of energy storage.

 For the 400W example running at 12 volts, if you wanted to run that load for a full 8 hours, the math goes as follows: